marie-minaeva/species-classifier/README.md

 # species-indicator
-determine the butterfly species from a photo
+determine the flower species from a photo